mokuda2/senioryearreflection/_posts/2024-04-06-Prodigal-Father-Prodigal-Son.md

 It was why going to the temple brought a lot of pain.
 The last time I went to the temple was with President and Sister Okuda in Guam with the new missionaries.
 Instead of feeling peace in the celestial room, I felt a deep sadness that this wasn't going to be my reality.
 I felt so excluded.
 I felt like straight people didn't realize how much they took their feelings for granted.

 Those were the reasons why it hurt listening to President Nelson and President Oaks say that the use of our agency in this life would determine what kingdom and type of body we’d have, that we should think celestial, that God wouldn’t force anyone into a sealed relationship.
 Of course I had a desire to live with God.
 Of course I wanted exaltation.
 But was exaltation a reality for me?
 No, it didn’t seem like it for my situation.
 I could use my agency to marry a woman, but that decision was incongruent with my feelings.
-It was probably how a straight person would feel having to date and marry someone of the same gender.
 So then I would just go through the motions, which was considered “not enough.”
 It was as if LGBTQ people were cursed, that we had no hope for the end goal many of us desired.

 ## Section 3